Luffyyy/SataniaBotNext/README.md

 I've been doing some web development recently and the absence of import/export drove me nuts, I don't like JS pre-ES6 simple as that.

 ## Setup
-SataniaBot uses discord.js v13, you can simply clone the repository and run `npm i` (or `yarn add`) to install the dependencies she needs. **Make sure you have at minimum Node version 16.6.0**.
+SataniaBot uses discord.js v13, you can simply clone the repository and run `npm i` (or `yarn`) to install the dependencies she needs. **Make sure you have at minimum Node version 16.6.0**.

 After that, create a .env file in the root directory and put there just 2 values:
 ```